Best Baby Toothbrush

 Performance aside, The Brushies Extra Toothbrush makes us smile, and it may do the same for you and your little one.
 This finger puppet toothbrush doubles as a gum massager and pearly-white cleaner.
 It is made in the USA, one-piece silicone, and feels durable.
 The bristles are super soft, great for babies' gums after nursing or bottle-feeding or a teething child with sensitive gums.
 We appreciate that the Brushies bring a fun and playful spin to the toothbrush world with some adorable characters: Momo the monkey, Chomps the dino, Pinkey the pig, and Willa the whale.
 Sometimes children are not fans of brushing teeth, and we think Brushies may change a tot's mind.

-The toothbrush can be of use until 4 years of age; however, we suggest switching to a traditional toothbrush once your baby sprouts multiple teeth to brush nooks and crannies.
+The packaging says you can use this toothbrush up to 4 years of age, but we suggest switching to a traditional toothbrush once your baby sprouts multiple teeth to brush nooks and crannies.
 Also, the cost is a factor to consider, as it is somewhat higher than competing products.
 But, we think that Brushie's silicone construction is durable and thick, less prone to stretching and rips, making it worth the price.
 If you seek a finger toothbrush for your little one, check out Brushies.

 The Green Sprouts Silicone Toothbrush can help keep your baby's gums and teeth cleaner.
 This toothbrush is silicone-coated polypropylene and free of PVC, BPA, and petroleum.
 The brush head is slightly larger and more rectangular than other contenders, and the handle sports an anti-choking shield for added protection.
 We appreciate that the Green Sprouts company makes an effort to use healthier materials and less environmental impact.

 The toothbrush's handle is slim, similar to a pen or a traditional toothbrush.
-Although this may feel familiar in an adult hand, we prefer toothbrush handles that are wider for little hands to grip and control.
-This product does not stand upright; however, the anti-choking shield keeps the brush head off germy surfaces.
+Although this may feel familiar in an adult hand, we prefer wider toothbrush handles for little hands to grip and control.
+Although this baby toothbrush does not stand upright, the anti-choking shield keeps the brush head off germy surfaces.
 Nonetheless, if you seek a toothbrush with a slightly larger brush head, anti-choking protection, and appreciate the silicone construction, we think this product may meet your needs.

 The SmileFrida Finger Toothbrush is great for brushing your baby's gums after nursing and bottle-feeding, as well as their first couple of teeth.
 It is food-grade silicone (BPA-free) and comes with a cover to keep things clean, which we appreciate.
 The finger toothbrush is two-sided (forget about twisting your wrist to reach different areas), and the brush areas are concave and offer multiple angles.